-The Panel observes that the single difference in this case is the addition of the word "bravecto" which is a trademark owned by a competing producer of similar goods.
-Where the relevant trademark is recognizable within the disputed domain name it is sufficient to establish confusing similarity.
-The addition of the gTLD "..com" does not have any impact on the overall impression of the dominant portion of the disputed domain name and is therefore irrelevant in determining the confusing similarity between NEXGARD® and <nexgardbravecto.com>.
+The addition of generic terms to a complainant's trademark or of the gTLD ".com" does not have any impact on the overall impression of the dominant portion of the disputed domain name and are therefore irrelevant in determining the confusing similarity between ADECCO and <adeccostaffingsolutions india.com>.
 See WIPO Case No. D2006-0451, F. Hoffmann-La Roche AG v.
 Macalve e-dominios S.A. ("It is also well established that the specific top level of a domain name such as '.com', '.org' or '.net' does not affect the domain name for the purpose of determining whether it is identical or confusingly similar.").
+See WIPO Overview 3.0 at Section 1.3.

-Accordingly, Complainant has satisfied Paragraph 4(a)(i) of the Policy.
+Accordingly, the Complainant has satisfied Paragraph 4(a)(i) of the Policy.

-B. Determining Whether Respondent Lacks rights or legitimate interests in the disputed domain name:
+2. Determining Whether Respondent Lacks rights or legitimate interests in the disputed domain name:

-To establish the second of the three elements, the Complainant must first demonstrate that Respondent lacks rights and legitimate interests in the disputed domain name.
-Recognizing that the proof for establishing this element is under the Respondent's control, the Complainant may satisfy this burden by offering a prima facie case based on such evidence as there is, thus shifting the burden to the Respondent to produce evidence to overcome the presumption that it lacks rights or legitimate interests in the disputed domain name.
+To establish the second of the three elements, the complainant must first demonstrate that respondent lacks rights and legitimate interests in the disputed domain name.
+Recognizing that the proof for establishing this element is under the respondent's control, the complainant may satisfy this burden by offering a prima facie case based on such evidence as there is, thus shifting the burden to the respondent to produce evidence to overcome the presumption that it lacks rights or legitimate interests in the disputed domain name.
 See Advanced International Marketing Corporation v.
 AA-1 Corp, Forum Claim No. FA 780200 (finding that a complainant must offer some evidence to make its prima facie case and satisfy Policy paragraph 4(a)(ii).

 The Complainant contends that the Respondent has no rights or legitimate interests in respect of the disputed domain name.
-It states that it did not authorize the Respondent to register the disputed domain name, the Respondent is not using the disputed domain name for any bona fide use, nor can it claim to be known by the name " NEXGARD" as the Registrar disclosed Respondent's name is Ronnachai Nakapun located in Thailand.
+It states that it did not authorize the Respondent to register the disputed domain name, the Respondent is not using the disputed domain name for any bona fide use, nor can it claim to be known by the name "ADECCO" as the Registrar disclosed Respondent's name is Sunrise Security Services (Ranjith M.) located in Bangalore, India.